Quantum-js/wdio-perfecto-service/README.md

 > A WebdriverIO service that provides integration into Perfecto Lab, and [DigitalZoom Reports](https://developers.perfectomobile.com/display/PD/DigitalZoom+Reporting).

-This service support cucumber version wdio version 4 and "wdio-cucumber-framework": "0.3.1".
+This service supports these versions of WDIO and Cucumber:

+    "cucumber": "3.0.0",
+    "wdio-cucumber-framework": "0.3.1",
+    "webdriverio": "^4.14.1"

 ## Installation
 The easiest way is to keep `wdio-perfecto-service` as a devDependency in your `package.json`.